taikedz/our-pxe/PXE_on_Ubuntu.md

 I did the deployment of the PXE server itself on a Ubuntu 14.04 server i386 in VirtualBox 4.3.34 ; and chose to deploy a Ubuntu 15.04 i386 ISO image arbitrarily.

-For networking, you need NAT Internal during PXE booting; you can use NAT regular so as to be able to pull from the internet.
-On the server, you can have one card NAT Internal and the other NAT, but you will first have to edit `/etc/network/interfaces` and copy the eth0 settings to an eth1 configuration, then reboot.
+For networking, you need NAT Network during PXE booting; you can use a NAT regular card so as to be able to pull from the internet.
+On the server, you can have one card as "NAT Network" and the other "NAT", but you will first have to edit `/etc/network/interfaces` and copy the eth0 settings to an eth1 configuration, then reboot.

+If you switch a NIC between "NAT" and "NAT Network" or even "Bridged", you need to bring that network down and back up again, for example

+	ifdown eth1
+	ifup eth1

-Use the IP address of the NAT Internal for the DHCP configuration.
+Use the IP address of the NAT Network for the DHCP configuration.
 Typically in VirtualBox this will be `10.0.3.*` or something.

 ## Firewall requirements